Mile End Hospital: History

 The hospital was established as the infirmary for the local workhouse in 1859.
 A training school for nurses was added in 1892.
 The facility was rebuilt as the Mile End Old Town Infirmary in 1883 and then served as a military hospital during the First World War.
 After becoming Mile End Hospital in 1930, it joined the National Health Service in 1948.
 It became the Royal London Hospital (Mile End) in 1990 but reverted to being called Mile End Hospital in 1994, and was taken under the management of Barts Health NHS Trust when it was set up in 2012.
+Notable staff include Avis Hutt, the nurse and political campaigner who trained at the hospital from 1935 to 1938.

 Services

 The hospital provides outpatient and community-based services, including diabetes, sexual health, rheumatology, radiology, physiotherapy, and children's services.

 Some eye services at the hospital are provided by Moorfields Eye Hospital NHS Foundation Trust, including cataract, glaucoma and general ophthalmology.

 In 2021 the hospital opened an Early Diagnostic Centre to provide more capacity for endoscopy, ultrasound and CT scans, a joint project between three NHS trusts, Barking, Havering and Redbridge, Barts Health and Homerton.